 - Dinotefuron is applied as granules to the soil directly around the tree (professional applicators can also apply it as a bark spray, soil drench or soil injection).

 CAUTION: Apply these products to birch and oak trees only after flowering in the spring to reduce pesticide exposure to bees.
 Do not apply systemic pesticides to the soil when bee attractive flowers are planted next to trees.

 Non-systemic control of borers is difficult because precise timing and coverage is necessary.
 Pesticide is effective if applied to the infested tree when the adult beetles are first active in early June.

 Spray pesticide on the trunk and branches where the eggs are being laid.
 When the larvae hatch from the eggs, they will come in contact with the pesticide as they burrow through the bark.

-- Two applications may be necessary.
+- Two applications are necessary.

 - The first application should be applied as black locust trees bloom and the second two to three weeks later.